 As of May 15, 1998, the Bernstein Family Group beneficially owned (not including unexercised options) shares representing approximately 22.6% of the Existing Common Stock and held currently exercisable options to acquire an additional 15,000 shares of Existing Common Stock.
 The Bernstein Family Group, together with all other officers and directors, beneficially owned as of such date (not including unexercised options) approximately 23.0% of the Existing Common Stock, and held currently exercisable options to acquire an additional 15,000 shares of Existing Common Stock.
 The Bernstein Family Group and other officers and directors of the Company will receive an aggregate of approximately 596,305 shares of Class A Common Stock and 596,305 shares of Class B Common Stock (excluding shares issuable pursuant to any options) pursuant to the Recapitalization Proposal.
 As described above, following implementation of the Recapitalization Proposal, such persons could sell or otherwise dispose of some or all of their shares of Class B Common Stock without reducing their relative voting power.
-In addition, as noted above, the Class B Protection Provisions, which require certain shareholders acquiring 10% or more of the Class A Common Stock to purchase a proportionate amount of Class B Common Stock under certain circumstances, do not apply to any shareholders (together with their affiliates and immediate family members) owning 4% or more of the aggregate number of outstanding shares of Class A Common Stock and Class B Common Stock immediately after the Effective Time.
+In addition, as noted above, the Class B Protection Provisions, which require certain shareholders acquiring 10% or more of the Class A Common Stock to purchase a proportionate amount of Class B Common Stock under certain circumstances, do not apply to any shareholders that (alone or together with any affiliate or immediate family members) beneficially owned at June 9, 1998, at least 4% of the aggregate number of shares of Existing Common Stock then outstanding.
 It is expected that each member of the Bernstein Family Group will fall within this exception to the Class B Protection Provisions.